Save Your Schedule with Time Blocking

 Once you’ve isolated your categories, It’s time to block out your schedule.
 When I first sat down to do this it didn’t go so well, mostly because I took the advice to schedule your most important priorities first thing in the day.
 Now, normally that’s great advice.
 But as a mom with 3 kids needing attention in the morning AND an epic case of night owl-itus, I find I’m at my lowest level of performance in the morning.
 I made this chart to try and isolate how my energy levels fluctuate and when the best time to work on my high priorities would be.

 I found I get the most done with the least amount of resistance mid-afternoon.
 Comparing my natural rhythm with the events of a typical weekday in my life was really helpful for me.
 Looking at this I realized why I was so distracted and overwhelmed.
-But that’s what the Time Blocks are for!
+But that’s what time blocking is for!

 So when you make your schedule be sure to factor in what your own natural rhythm is.
 Working against yourself doesn’t help anyone.

 How Does this Help?

 Scheduling time to work on one category and ONLY one category at a time, I am free from constantly worrying about when I’ll get to everything on my list.
 Trying to fit random priorities into random spaces of time in between emergencies…no thank you.
 When you get used to blocking your time, you discover that very few “emergencies” are actual emergencies.
 When you’ve got a time block around the corner in your week, so-called ‘emergencies’ are easier to schedule time for then you would think.

 So, if you’re feeling overwhelmed and unaccomplished I hope you’ll give this a try.
 It’s really helped me eliminate distractions, and protect my downtime.